F-15E Fighter Jets Accidentally Shot Down by Kuwaiti Defenses - PRESS AI WORLD

 World News

-share-iconPublished: Monday, March 02 share-iconUpdated: Monday, March 02 comment-icon2 hours ago
+share-iconPublished: Monday, March 02 share-iconUpdated: Monday, March 02 comment-icon1 month ago

-• Three US F-15E Strike Eagles were mistakenly shot down by Kuwaiti defenses.
+• Three US F-15E fighter jets were mistakenly shot down by Kuwaiti air defenses.

-• All six crew members ejected safely and are in stable condition.
+• All six crew members ejected safely and are reported in stable condition.

-• The incident occurred during ongoing military operations amid tensions with Iran.
+• The incident occurred during escalating tensions and active conflict involving Iran.

-• An investigation is underway regarding the cause of the friendly fire incident.
+• There is an ongoing investigation to determine the cause of the friendly fire incident.

 SHARE THIS ARTICLE: